Hot Tub Guide & Policy

 Hot Tubs are great place for relaxation and fun for all, but as this is a water based activity safety in around the hot tub is paramount to minimise the risk of injury or drowning.

 We ask guests not to add any oils or lotions to the water and request they shower before use to remove any fake tan, deodorants etc. this is to allow us to be as ecological as possible and reuse the water on the croft.

-Care must be taken when using the stove, no children must be allowed to use the stove.
+Care must be taken when using the stove, no-one under 18 can operate the stove, keep pets away from the stove.

-Do not overheat the hot tub, keep the water temperature no higher than 40℃.
+Do not overheat the hot tub, keep the water temperature no higher than 41℃.

 Higher water temperatures can cause strain on the cardiovascular system.
 Limit the hot tub use to no more than 15-20 minutes at a time and if when you feel you are getting too hot, get out and allow your body to cool, when you feel comfortable you may submerse yourself back into the spa pool.